merveakca/E-TicaretDataBase/README(StoredProcedures).md

 @categoryId INT
 AS
 BEGIN
     WITH CategoryHierarchy AS (
         SELECT
             Id,
             Name,
             IsActive,
             MainCategoryId,
-		CAST(Name as VARCHAR(MAX)) AS Hierarchy
+            CAST(Name AS VARCHAR(MAX)) AS Hierarchy
         FROM
             Categories
-	Where
+        WHERE
             Id = @categoryId

         UNION ALL

         SELECT
             c.Id,
             c.Name,
             c.IsActive,
             c.MainCategoryId,
-		CAST((c.name  + ' > ' + ch.Hierarchy) as VARCHAR(MAX)) AS Hierarchy
+            CAST((c.name  + ' > ' + ch.Hierarchy) AS VARCHAR(MAX)) AS Hierarchy
         FROM
             Categories c
         INNER JOIN CategoryHierarchy ch
         ON ch.MainCategoryId = c.Id
     )

-SELECT TOP 1 Hierarchy
+    SELECT Hierarchy
     FROM CategoryHierarchy
-Where IsActive = 1
+    WHERE IsActive = 1 AND MainCategoryId IS NULL;
-Order By LEN(Hierarchy) DESC
 END
 ```